koolkishan/travel-agency-template/README.md

-# Responsive Website Built using HTML, CSS and JavaScript with Smooth Scrolling and Reveal Animation.
+# Travel Agency Responsive Website Built using HTML, CSS and JavaScript with Smooth Scrolling and Reveal Animation.

 ## [Watch it on youtube](https://youtu.be/92D0phDyWIA)